 Design your own Celtic badge

 Britain was almost as warm as it is today.
 The ice had retreated everywhere, except for the tops of the mountains.
 The melting water drained down to the sea and formed rivers, lakes and pools.
 The sea level rose, so that by 6500BC the land bridge between southern England and Europe was under water.
-Britain and Ireland were now islands.
+Britain and Ireland

 The life of a hunter-gatherer depended every day on what he could find.
 In the depths of winter there was often little to eat.
 By 4500BC thing were getting even harder.
 As the population of Britain grew, game was being killed in great numbers.